Show All Answers

 There are so many!
 Learn more.

-Text WILDFIRES to 313131 or subscribe to our email list for updates on when wildfire smoke impacts our region's air quality.
+There are a couple ways to sign up for updates when wildfire smoke impacts our region's air quality.

 The size of pollution particles, called particulate matter or PM, are directly linked to their potential for causing health problems.
 PM is measured in micrometers (µm)